varkenvarken/blender-prometheus/Readme.md

 and a [Counter](https://prometheus.io/docs/concepts/metric_types/#counter), *Frame_Counter*, that is incremented for every successfully rendered frame.

 The standard metrics, like cpu usage are also exposed.

+## Donations accepted

+You are more than welcome to use this add-on: It is completely free and open source.

+But if you would like to show your appreciation and you can afford it, consider following the sponsor button at the top of this repo.

 ## Installing the add-on